-Our weight can also affect the Vitamin D, low levels of Vitamin D are more common in overweight people.
-It is a good idea to get your Vitamin D levels, checked, if you are concerned about your weight.
+Our weight can affect our Vitamin D, levels.
+Low levels of Vitamin D are more common in overweight people.
+It is a good idea to get your Vitamin D levels checked if you are concerned about your weight.

-A study of the Vitamin D levels of obese men and women over a 11 week period prior to beginning a calorie restricted diet, and during and after this diet showed a strong relationship to healthy high levels of Vit D and successful dieting.
+A study of the Vitamin D levels of obese men and women over an 11 week period before beginning a calorie restricted diet, and during and after this diet showed a substantial relationship to healthy high levels of Vit D and successful dieting.

 For every increment increase in the Vitamin D level in the dieting study participant, it was found they lost half a pound more weight.

 Having higher levels of Vitamin D at the start of the diet also resulted in greater loss of abdominal fat.
-This abdominal fat being the most dangerous due to it's link to diabetes and heart disease.
+This abdominal fat is the most dangerous due to its link to diabetes and heart disease.

-Another potential piece to the weight loss puzzle was unveiled recently when researchers discovered there may be a link between vitamin D levels and shedding pounds.
+Another potential piece to the weight loss puzzle was unveiled recently when researchers discovered there might be a link between vitamin D levels and shedding pounds.